 SN: We should also discuss representation from other technology providers e.g. StratusLab or anyone else represented in TCB - SAGA, PSNC, Andrew Grimshaw (UVASCE).
 In new ToR we should include attendance cause so for example If representative misses two F-2-F meetings or if they don’t attend 3 meetings in row, been face-2-face or telecom, it should be brought to chair attention by secretary.
 HH: After IGE, we will not have money for traveling.
 Action 16/10 Draft Clause on Attendance as a part of new TCB ToR and Action 16/10 Contact other technology providers’ representative to see how they see representation in new TCB.
 BK: If TP is not providing any software why should they been TPs?
 SN: We have model that you can sit around the table with MoUs but for voting you need to have signed SLA.
 It is also possibility what you suggested – in 1 year time stop considering them if they don’t contribute software to the infrastructure.

-HH: I personally would welcome every other meeting to be F-2-F meeting; just my personal point of view.
+HH: I personally would welcome fewer F-2-F meetings; just my personal point of view.
 SN: URT appearing some of the discussions; most of today topics fit URT discussions.
 If this is so maybe quarterly TCB meetings might become more appropriate.

 Date of next meeting